scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

 .. note::

-  It can take a while to propagate the put or delete a replication configuration to all S3 Connector systems.
+  It can take a while to propagate the put or delete a replication configuration to all Zenko systems.
 Therefore, a get request soon after put or delete can return a wrong result.

 See also: :ref:`GET Bucket Replication`.